leolazou/leo-exo-openweather/README.md

-Test task for OpenWeather
+Test task for OpenWeather by Leo
 =======

 ## TLDR

 Goal: Create a simple API.
 Result: API deployed to Google App Engine, can be accessed [here](https://leo-exo-openweather.nw.r.appspot.com/).
 Or clone and run the `api.py` file manually.
-By Leo.

 ## Tech stack